 - Voice interactions are most used in healthcare, technology, and financial services.

-Chat (including human and automated) delivers immediate response, any time, anywhere.
-Automated chat requires sophisticated AI, though, for appropriate answers.
+Chat (including human live chat and automated) delivers immediate response, any time, anywhere.
+While response times are great, automated chat requires sophisticated AI, though, for appropriate answers.

 - 45- to 54-year-olds are the most likely to use online chat.